jobstuff951127/CRUD_JWT/README.md

 # Toka
-This project is a Toka technical exam.
+This project was a Toka technical exam.

-Currently unfinished, some technologies that i used:
+ Some technologies that i used:

 *Vuetify
 *Vue CLI
 *Vue.js
 *Identity
-*EntiframeWork Core
+*EntityframeWork Core (code first approach)
 *NET 5 (swagger comes setted by def)
 *WepApi (REST)
+*Auth JWT

 To run this project NET 5 must be installed along with Node.js and Git preferibly.